What Are Mast Cells? Mast Cell Activation Syndrome 101

 - Supplement or medication reactions

 There are mast cells at every nerve ending.
 And the mast cells and nervous system work very closely together.

-This is also why I call mast cells that have become over-sensitive Haywire Mast Cells.
+This is also why I call mast cells that have become over-sensitive haywire mast cells.
 It’s like the signaling gets mixed up.

-You may just have mildly Haywire Mast Cells.
-Or you may have severely Haywire Mast Cells.
+You may just have mildly haywire mast cells.
+Or you may have severely haywire mast cells.
 The approach to fixing them is a little different depending on which category you’re in.

 And finally…let’s go over food triggers.

-Food Triggers and Mast Cell Activation Syndrome
+3. Mast Cell Activation Syndrome and Food Intolerances

 Inflammatory foods are a very common trigger in Mast Cell Activation Syndrome.
 They can set off inflammation in your digestive system.

 However, lectins can also trigger mast cells.
 Knowing about lectins can be very important if you have any kind of autoimmunity or cancer history.